linkml/linkml/docs/intro/tutorial02.md

 :language: yaml
 ```

-In [Working with Data](../data/working-with-data) we will learn how to express the same data in TSV format.
+In [Working with Data](../data/csvs) we will learn how to express such data in TSV format.

 ## Nesting lists of objects